DomGambarini/bohemian-mama-pp3/README.md

 ### As a Mobile User
 - I want the website to be mobile-friendly so I can access recipes easily from my phone or tablet.
-- I want to receive push notifications for new recipes or community activities.

 ### As a Community Member
 - I want to leave comments on recipes to share my thoughts or ask questions.